JustASideQuestNPC/kepler/src/input/reference.md

 prevent this from causing problems, call [`makeNew()`](#makenew) and `loadActionList()` in `preload()`, instead of in `setup()`.

+An optional second parameter, `verboseLogging`, is a boolean that enables or disables logging, which prints some status updates to the console while loading each action.
+Logging is enabled by default.
+Note that for performance reasons, logging is disabled in the minified files for kepler.input.

 An example of how to format the .json file can be found below.
 Note that for technical reasons, actions with a callback function cannot be stored in a file.